Advertising has been around for a long time. In fact, the first paid advertisement was a Coca-Cola ad in a French newspaper in 1836.

 But knowing who you're talking to is half the battle and that puts you ahead of many of your competitors.

-So, keep that in mind as we walk through the following digital advertising strategies for new credit union customers:
+So, keep that in mind as we walk through the following digital advertising strategies for new credit union/bank customers:

 Social Media Advertising